gfilippi/qbastrial_ebvdemo/README.md

 Now select the demo you need and press "switch" button again.

 After few seconds you should see the video on your PC.

+## changing the ip-address of the camera
+If you need to change the address of the camera itself connect via ssh and then edit (using nano) the file: /etc/systemd/network/20-wired.network

+## fan control
+the qbastrial-h8 is NOT fanless, and the speed is controlled by the CPU temperature, so it is normal to see the fan to spin up/down (make sure the fan is actually spinnning at boot)

+The qbastrial-h15 (using ASTRIAL-h15 version) can be used without a fan for normal ambient temperature operation.

 # Clean shutdown
 This is a very important step: before closing the demo make sure to select "shutdown_camera" and press the "switch" button. this will guarantee a clean shutdown of the camera itself.